contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/swarm.md

 $ vagrant ssh netplugin-node1
 ```

-These commands start a cluster of two VMs running Docker and Contiv Network, and log
+These commands start a cluster of three VMs running Docker and Contiv Network, and log
 you into one of the VMs.

 ## Step 2: Create a Network